Ghost in the Shell (manga): Publication

 Four chapters from the sequel's run that were published from 1991 to 1996 and not released in tankōbon format in previous releases were later collected into a single volume titled Ghost in the Shell 1.5: Human-Error Processor.
 The manga was published on July 17, 2003, by Kodansha.
 It included a booklet and a CD-ROM featuring the full stories, adding music to the manga scenes, and a screen saver.
 Dark Horse Comics announced an English version at the 2005 San Diego Comic-Con.
 The four chapters were each split into two, and released as eight individual comic issues from November 1, 2006, to June 6, 2007, and was the first of the Ghost in the Shell manga released in the United States to read right-to-left.
 Dark Horse Comics later released it in a single trade paperback volume on October 10, 2007.
 The manga was later republished by Kodansha Comics on September 25, 2012.

 A box set containing the three manga volumes in hardcover and a lithograph by Masamune Shirow was released by Kodansha Comics on December 19, 2017, titled The Ghost in the Shell Deluxe Complete Box Set.
 Kodansha Comics also compiled the three manga as a single hardcover volume with a new cover art by Masamune Shirow on January 10, 2023, titled The Ghost in the Shell: Fully Compiled.

-A sequel to 1.5 by Junichi Fujisaku and Yuki Yoshimoto, titled Ghost in the Shell: The Human Algorithm, started in Kodansha's Comic Days digital platform on September 16, 2019; the manga was also published in Monthly Young Magazine from September 20, 2019, to November 18, 2021.
-The series is set to end with its eighth volume in 2025.
+A sequel to 1.5, written by Junichi Fujisaku and illustrated by Yuki Yoshimoto, titled Ghost in the Shell: The Human Algorithm, started in Kodansha's Comic Days digital platform on September 16, 2019; the manga was also published in Monthly Young Magazine from September 20, 2019, to November 18, 2021.
+The series ended on April 21, 2025, and its chapters were collected in eight volumes.
 In North America, it is published under Kodansha Comics.